bobdavies2000/OpenCVB/README.md

 To see the complete list of algorithm types that can be added to OpenCVB, click on the “Blue Plus” button in the user interface.
 A dialog box will guide the selection of the type of algorithm to be added.

-# Experimental Subsets
+# Algorithm Groups

 The complete list of algorithms may be grouped into smaller subsets to study some shared API.
 Algorithm subsets are selected through the Subset Combo Box in the toolbar (indicated below.)
-The list of subsets is built from all the OpenCVB algorithm names and all the OpenCV API’s referenced.
+The list of subsets is built from all the OpenCVB algorithm names and the OpenCV API’s.
 For instance, selecting “Threshold” in the Subset Combo Box, will update the Algorithm Combo Box with all the algorithms that use the OpenCV “Threshold” API.

 ![](media/f9431efec6cb8ae1599689669c57c1db.png)